Ubud Palace

+History

 The palace was the official residence of the royal family of Ubud.

-It was on his travels that Rsi Markandya received a divine revelation that in Bali he was to bury five precious metals on a mountain slope where the mother temple of Besakih now stands today.
-Along with a group of followers, Rsi Markandya was magnetically attracted to a destination located in the central foothills of the island that radiated light and energy.
-This place was Campuhan in Ubud at a junction in the Wos River and it was here that he felt compelled to build a temple by the name of Pura Gunung Lebah.
+During his travels, Rsi Markandya received a divine revelation that he was to bury five precious metals on a mountain slope in Bali, where the Mother Temple of Besakih now stands.
+With a group of followers, Rsi Markandya was magnetically attracted to a destination located in the central foothills of the island that radiated light and energy.
+This place was Campuhan in Ubud, at a confluence in the Wos River and it was here that he felt compelled to build a temple, Pura Gunung Lebah.

 On subsequent expeditions around Bali, Rsi Markandya built a number of other significant temples and created a shared irrigation system for the terraced landscape that is still practiced by farmers today.
 The formation of the banjar, which is a village council responsible for community and religious affairs, was also inspired by Rsi Markandya.
 In essence, it can be said that Rsi Markandya is responsible for the foundation of Balinese Hinduism in its purest form referred to as Agama Tirtha or the religion of holy water.

-Since being discovered back in the 8th century, the area of Campuhan has always been highly regarded by the Balinese for its immense spiritual powers.
-Even the term Ubud is derived from the term ubad, meaning medicine in reference to the traditional healing properties of the array of plants that randomly grow here.
-Generations of Hindu worshippers have made special pilgrimages to the fork in the Wos River to mediate, bathe and collect holy water for temple ceremonies and cleansing rituals.
+Since its settlement in the 8th century, the area of Campuhan has always been highly regarded by Balinese for its immense spiritual powers.
+Even the term Ubud is derived from the term ubad, meaning "medicine", in reference to the traditional healing properties of the various plants that grew in the area.
+Generations of Hindu worshippers have made special pilgrimages to the confluence in the Wos River to mediate, bathe and collect holy water for temple ceremonies and cleansing rituals.